 The Master of Science (MS) with thesis in Systems Engineering (SE) is designed to provide advanced training in systems engineering for students focusing on a research-oriented career in academia or industry.
 The program requires students to establish the necessary foundation of systems engineering in addition to advanced systems engineering coursework.
 The program requires the students to do research with a faculty member and write a thesis.
 The program can be completed by full-time students in one and a half to two academic years.
 Students who excel in the SE MS program are encouraged to apply to the SE post-MS PhD program.
 Applicants for Spring and Fall 2021 are not required to submit GRE scores.
 However, these scores may be submitted if available, as they may be helpful for evaluating your application.
 See our Application Requirements for details.

 How to Apply

 DEADLINE TO APPLY

 Apply by January 15th for priority scholarship consideration or by March 15th.
 More information

 Program Planning Sheets & Masters Handbook

-- The SE MS Program Planning Sheet provides a “snapshot” view of the curriculum.
+- The SE MS Program Planning Sheet is found in the SE Masters Handbook, under the Forms tab.
+The planning sheet provides a “snapshot” view of the curriculum.
 You will submit a final program planning sheet, with advisor signature, when you apply to graduate.

 - SE Master’s Handbook